SpaceDandy15/atlas-low_level_programming/more_singly_linked_lists/README.md

-2-add_nodeint.c is a function that adds a new node at the beginning of a listint_t 3-add_nodeint_end.c is a function that adds a new node at the end of a listint_t 4-free_listint.c is a function that frees a listint_t list
+2-add_nodeint.c is a function that adds a new node at the beginning of a listint_t 3-add_nodeint_end.c is a function that adds a new node at the end of a listint_t 4-free_listint.c is a function that frees a listint_t list 5-free_listint2.c is a function that frees a listint_t list while setting the head to NULL